SQL Server OFFSET FETCH

 Introduction to SQL Server OFFSET FETCH

-The OFFSET and FETCH clauses are the options of the ORDER BY clause.
-They allow you to limit the number of rows to be returned by a query.
+The OFFSET and FETCH clauses are options of the ORDER BY clause.
+They allow you to limit the number of rows returned by a query.

-The following illustrates the syntax of the OFFSET and FETCH clauses:
+Here’s the syntax for using the OFFSET and FETCH clauses:

 ORDER BY column_list [ASC |DESC]